ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

     ansible all -i localhost, -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"

+(please be aware that the `!` character in the password string makes this fail.
+Apparently bash want to access the history when it sees `!` and fails.
+Escaping the `!` with `/!` does work neither)

 The ``mkpasswd`` utility that is available on most Linux systems is also a great option:

 .. code-block:: shell-session